 This article will cover how law school differs from what you’ve experienced and how to prepare for these differences.

-Law school is very hard—harder than college or university.
-This is due to a heavy course load, a high-stress environment, and difficult course material.
-But completing law school is not impossible; over 40,000 law students make it to graduation each year.
+Law school is harder than college or university because of the heavy course load, high-stress environment, and difficult course material.
+However, completing law school is not impossible; over 40,000 law students make it to graduation each year.

 Regardless of which law school you end up attending, the initial hardship you’ll likely feel in your first year of law school will come down to the different types of learning strategies you experience in law school.
-Here are some factors that many cite as the reason, including the question of is it hard to become an attorney:
+So, yes, it’s hard to become an attorney, but here’s why:

-The Case Method is “a system of instruction or study of law focused upon the analysis of court opinions rather than lectures and textbooks.''
+The Case Method is “a participatory, discussion-based way of learning where students gain skills in critical thinking, communication, and group dynamics.''
 Initialized by Harvard Law In 1870, the case method has since been the preferred method of teaching law over a lecture format.

 Instead of listening to stuffy lectures, the case method is an interactive learning experience that engages students with prior cases and court opinions.
 This way, students can acquire a more holistic understanding of the reasoning used to determine specific verdicts.